AlliesChen/etch-a-sketch/README.md

-A 16x16 grid of square divs.
+A color version of etch-a-sketch.